johnmcraig/Azure-image-gallery/README.md

 1. C#/ASP.NET Core 2.0.9.
 2. SQL Database with Entity Framework.
 3. Azure Blob Storage.
-4. HTML5, CSS3, and Bootstrap 3.3.7
+4. HTML5, CSS3, and Bootstrap 4.3.1

-## Known Issues

-1. Bug for deleting images from Database has now been fixed.
-Follow how the process [here](https://github.com/johnmcraig/Azure-Image-Gallery/issues/1).
-2. SimpleImageGallery.Data.csproj solution was missing a package reference for Windows Azure Storage and version.
-It has now been corrected with the latest push as of 3/08/2018.

 ## Future Features to be Implemented

 - A Search Query to find images by Title and Tag strings.
-- Pagination - Page numbers on the gallery if it gets larger.
+- Sorting and Pagination - Page numbers on the gallery if it gets larger.
-- Able to edit tags.
+- Be able to edit tags.
-- User Login and Add Roles to those users.
+- User Login and User Roles.